Jerome-Obogne/Barangay-Website-Builder/README.md

 # Barangay Website Builder For LGU Quality E-Services

 ## Description
- This is a **Capstone Thesis Project** which is the main objective is to design and  develop a website builder for barangay that help the barangay officials create,manage, and modify content on a website without the need for specialized technical knowledge to provide reliable information for the residents.
+ This is a **Content Management System Capstone Thesis Project** which is the main objective is to design and  develop a website builder for barangay that help the barangay officials create,manage, and modify content on a website without the need for specialized technical knowledge to provide reliable information for the residents.
  It used MVC Design Pattern for developing the web application.